-Gnomon Senior Administration in conjunction with the acting Title IX Representative(s) will provide appropriate and Timely Warnings whenever there is a credible concern that poses a potential or actual ongoing threat to the community.
+Gnomon Senior Administration in conjunction with the Title IX Coordinator or acting Title IX Representative(s) will provide appropriate and Timely Warnings whenever there is a credible concern that poses a potential or actual ongoing threat to the community.
 The purpose is to notify pertinent community members about crimes and other safety concerns in order to engage appropriate precautionary measures to avoid being victims of similar crimes.